GHvW/Alfred/README.md

 # Alfred
-Alfred helps me manage my ghost blog
+Alfred helps me manage my ghost blog and do other stuff good too